EmuDeck/emudeck.github.io/docs/tools/steamos/es-de.md

 * [How to Select a Steam Input Profile](../../controls-and-hotkeys/steamos/hotkeys.md#how-to-select-a-steam-input-profile)
 * [Steam Deck Button Layout](../../controls-and-hotkeys/steamos/hotkeys.md#steam-deck-button-layout)

-#### An explanation of the EmulationStation-DE Profile
+#### An explanation of the ES-DE Profile

 Some emulators set up by EmuDeck need a unique steam input profile (like Cemu or Citra) since you cannot do combo hotkeys easily.
 These emulators use a Steam Input profile to bind keyboard keys to buttons on a radial or touch menu.

-The EmulationStation-DE combines all of these different profiles into a single menu and allows you to select your emulator profile on the fly.
+The ES-DE combines all of these different profiles into a single menu and allows you to select your emulator profile on the fly.
 For emulators without a Steam Input profile, use combo hotkeys.
 Visit the [Hotkeys](../../controls-and-hotkeys/steamos/hotkeys.md) page for both a list of the specific buttons on the various radial and touch menus as well as the combo hotkeys.

-#### How to Use the EmulationStation-DE Profile
+#### How to Use the ES-DE Profile

-The EmulationStation-DE profile will be automatically applied to your EmulationStation-DE shortcut.
-If you have an older install of EmuDeck, you may need to re-run Steam ROM Manager with the EmulationStation-DE parser toggled to apply this profile.
+The ES-DE profile will be automatically applied to your ES-DE shortcut.
+If you have an older install of EmuDeck, you may need to re-run Steam ROM Manager with the ES-DE parser toggled to apply this profile.

-After the EmulationStation-DE profile is applied, use the left trackpad to pull up the menu and **long-press** an icon to switch into the respective profile.
+After the ES-DE profile is applied, use the left trackpad to pull up the menu and **long-press** an icon to switch into the respective profile.
 The buttons on the various touch and radial menus use a **long-press** to activate the respective hotkey.

 All of the profiles include a `Return to Main Menu` button allowing you to return to the profile switcher menu.

-If you do not see an emulator on the EmulationStation-DE touch menu, it likely uses combo hotkeys.
+If you do not see an emulator on the ES-DE touch menu, it likely uses combo hotkeys.
 The [Hotkeys](../../controls-and-hotkeys/steamos/hotkeys.md) page covers the combo hotkeys for the various emulators.

-All of the Steam input profiles featured on the EmulationStation-DE profile are specifically for **standalone emulators**.
+All of the Steam input profiles featured on the ES-DE profile are specifically for **standalone emulators**.
 For example, the melonDS and the mGBA profiles will not work if you are using the RetroArch cores.
 You will need to use the combo hotkeys instead: [RetroArch Hotkeys](../../controls-and-hotkeys/steamos/hotkeys.md#retroarch).
-To switch to the standalone emulator in EmulationStation-DE, read [How to Select a Different Emulator for a System](#how-to-select-a-different-emulator-for-a-system).
+To switch to the standalone emulator in ES-DE, read [How to Select a Different Emulator for a System](#how-to-select-a-different-emulator-for-a-system).

 #### Video Showcase